topebawa/LibraryManagementSystem/README.md

 }

 **Authenticated Request:**
-Add header: Authorization:
+Authorization by adding a header:
-Copy token from the login endpoint
+Copy the token from the login endpoint
 Go to the Authorize Icon and paste
 "Bearer <your-jwt-token>"